Disabled Facilities Grant

 - making the preparation and cooking of food easier, for example by enlarging the kitchen or providing low level units

 - adapting lighting or heating controls

-- improving your heating system.
+- improving your heating system to switch operated system

 How much can I get?

 The amount of grant we will pay depends on the approved cost of the work and your financial circumstances.
 If you are on a low income you may get grant aid up to a maximum of £25,000.
 We will calculate if you have to make a contribution.
 Where a more extensive scheme is required to meet the needs of the disabled person, it may be possible to receive more than £25,000 subject to senior management approval.
 Contact your local grants office for further details and a guide to how much grant you might get.

 Yes, but the costs for this will have to be paid by you and will not be grant aided by us.